 Marcy’s story is particularly fascinating because, on top of whatever her relationship is with David, she was “rebooted” last season and has forgotten most of her experiences up to a few days ago.
 While everyone engages with her in a familiar way, she’s floundering with being several steps behind her team developmentally.

 As for the rest of the team, depending on who the character is and how they’re addressing their issues, viewer engagement may vary.
 Philip and Trevor both have new dynamics to explore with people outside their teams that keep their stories fresh.
-Thus far, Carly’s and Mac’s plots seem to be the most mundane (read: not really dealing with the time travel or mission aspect), and thus feels disconnected to the bigger story.
+Thus far, Carly’s and Mac’s plots seem to be the most mundane (read: not really dealing with the time travel or mission aspect), and thus feels disconnected from the bigger story.
 Frankly, these are the moments in which we’d be happy for the team to just work together as a unit again.
 There’s a tantalizing sequence in the first episode that feels revitalized when they work in concert, and it’s to be hoped that dynamic returns later in the season.

 While the show has always been a bit vague on the science behind the consciousness transfer and other aspects of the future’s advances (everything can be fixed or accomplished through catch-all “coding,” never mind the metaphysics), it’s at its best when it remembers the bigger mythology at play.
 Fortunately, Season 2 goes even deeper than just the rival factions that were introduced at the end of last season, and the Travelers begin to play fast and loose with time travel.
 The scenes where Travelers “arrive” and violently take over host bodies are amped up creatively and become grim yet riveting television.